 At Meeple Mountain, we love board games and tabletop games of all kinds.
-Since our founding in 2015 we have published over 500 board game reviews in both written and video form.
+Since our founding in 2015 we have published over 1,400 board game reviews in both written and video form.
 We have a team of talented writers and experienced gamers with interests across all types of board games and tabletop games.
 From abstract games to tabletop RPGs, family games to war games, we have a team member here who understands and is passionate about the niche your game falls into.
-Each incoming review request is matched with a team member who is interested in that style of game, which means your game isn’t just handed off to the next person in line, but is hand-picked by someone interested in what your game has to offer..
+Each incoming review request is matched with a team member who is interested in that style of game.
+This means your game isn’t just handed off to the next person in line, but is hand-picked by someone interested in what your game has to offer..

-A Meeple Mountain review will generally include an overview of the game, explanation of the rules, and the author’s own thoughts on the game.
-Pictures or video of the game that you sent us are always included in the review, and in the case of prototypes it is disclosed in the review that the components are not final.
+A Meeple Mountain review will generally include some combination of an overview of the game and rules, and the author’s own thoughts on the game.
+Pictures or video of the game that you sent us are always included in the review, and in the case of prototypes we are clear in our review that the components are not final.

 Our writing team includes multiple talented authors with years of experience writing for the web.
-We love writing reviews because it really allows for a reviewer to get into the nitty-gritty of a game.
+We love writing reviews because it really allows for our team members to get into the nitty-gritty of a game.
 This can include details such as replayability, optimal player counts, accessibility, artwork, component quality, and comparisons to other similar games.
 All of our written reviews go through a thorough collaborative editing process to make sure important details aren’t missed or left out and that they meet Our Values and Standards.

-In the last year, Meeple Mountain has started focusing on video reviews as well.
+Since renewing our focus on our YouTube channel in 2019 we’ve published over 500 reviews.
 This type of content can showcase a game’s packaging, art, and unique features in ways that a written review can’t.
 Our team of video reviewers is smaller than our writing team, so it may be harder to find the perfect match for your game.